-Read this article to the end to know the tricks to upload high-quality videos on TikTok.
+Read this article to the end to learn the tricks to upload high-quality videos on TikTok.

 What Affects Your TikTok Camera Quality?

-Over the years, CCD resolutions have improved from 640×480 pixels in the early 90s to mind-boggling 16,384×12,288 pixels found in the latest smartphones!
-With these latest phones, some boasting up to 200 Megapixels, if you take a picture at full resolution, you end up with very high-quality pictures even in low-light situations.
+Over the years, CCD resolutions have improved from 640×480 pixels in the early 90s to the mind-boggling 16,384×12,288 pixels found in the latest smartphones!
+With these latest phones, some boasting up to 200 Megapixels, if you take a full-resolution picture, you end up with very high-quality pictures even in low-light situations.

 You may also have noticed that two cameras with the same pixel count CCD can have differences in output quality.
 This is due to the quality of your camera’s CCD color management process.